 More Than Books and Databases

 HCC Libraries provides access to computers, printing, photocopying, scanning, DVDs, streaming video, Chromebooks, study rooms, 3D printing, and one-button studio access in certain locations.
 Assistive technology includes laptops with ADA software installed, TOPAZ video magnifiers, purple phones, and more.
 More information regarding these resources is available at library.hccs.edu/accessibility.

 Logging into Databases and Library Account

 HCC licensed databases can be accessed anywhere using a student’s HCC ID (“W” number) and the same password used to access a student’s HCC email, student account, and computers.
 Library accounts are used to request items from any HCC library and renew items.
-To login to a student’s library account, a student should use his/her first name and last name, leaving a space between.
-A student’s password will be his/her library barcode number from his/her student ID card.
+To login to a student’s library account, a student should use his/her/their first name and last name, leaving a space between.
+A student’s password will be his/her/their library barcode number from his/her/their student ID card.
 For more information, go to www.library.hccs.edu/howdoi.